Commonwealth Bank

 Would this company be profitable without offshoring?

 Financial data: FY2025.
-Estimate uses avg AU cost of $110,000+/yr (salary only, excluding super, office, recruitment) vs offshore $25,000/yr (salary + on-costs).
+Estimate uses avg AU employment cost of $110,000+/yr (incl. super and on-costs) vs offshore $25,000/yr (salary + on-costs).
 Actual figures vary by role, seniority, and location.

 In Plain English

-- In 2025, Commonwealth Bank was reported to have 10,000+ offshore contractors and staff.
+• In 2025, Commonwealth Bank was reported to have 10,000+ offshore contractors and staff.

-- This represents ~22.5% when compared to its current workforce of 44,500 (illustrative comparison only โ not directly reported by the company).
+• This represents ~22.5% when compared to its current workforce of 44,500 (illustrative comparison only — not directly reported by the company).

-- ๐ฎ๐ณ 7,588+ staff reported in India in Engineering, Back Office, IT.
+• 🇮🇳 7,588+ staff reported in India in Engineering, Back Office, IT.

-- Known outsourcing partners include Accenture, Infosys, Deloitte, PwC, EY, KPMG, IBM, HCL Technologies, McKinsey.
+• Known outsourcing partners include Accenture, Infosys, Deloitte, PwC, EY, KPMG, IBM, HCL Technologies, McKinsey.

 Based on data from public sources at the dates reported.
 Figures may not reflect current headcount.
 See sources below for full attribution.